Head and facial swelling in cats have a number of possible causes from mild and self-limiting to life-threatening.

 Do not give paracetamol to cats as they lack the necessary enzyme to metabolise it.
-Symptoms of poisoning include vomiting, salivation, difficulty breathing, brown colouration of the gums ( due to methemoglobinemia) and of course swelling to the face (and paws).
+Symptoms of acetaminophen toxicity include vomiting, salivation, difficulty breathing, brown colouration of the gums ( due to methemoglobinemia) and of swelling to the face and paws.
 Liver damage and damage from methemoglobinemias are the main toxic effects of ingestion of paracetamol.

 Immediate treatment is vital for a cat who has ingested paracetamol.
 The earlier the treatment the better the outcome.